 Let’s just say, I do not need to try brains again – but I would take the food tour again as it also took us to try the delicious breakfast soup above, amazing coconut cookies and restaurant with a som tum so good I had to go back and have it a second time.

 If you’re a bit nervous about where to eat in Bangkok, I’d definitely recommend the tour to get your confidence up – after all, if you can eat brains, you can eat anything!

 Oh and don’t worry, they won’t force you to eat the brains!

 This tour is a day time tour, but if you’re looking for an evening food tour, you might want to check out this super fun nighttime food tour by tuk tuk.

-Or, the other great street food area in Bangkok is Chinatown – and this Lonely Planet-led evening food tour explores the best stalls there.
+Or, the other great street food area in Bangkok is Chinatown so definitely wander around there during your stay.

 This is Bangkok’s largest fresh food and wet market and, if you love food markets, a morning wandering the stalls here is a must do.

 Row after row of tasty looking fruit – and less tasty looking insects – are there for you to explore.

 It’s pretty easy to get to – just jump on the metro to the Queen Sirikit National Convention Centre and then it’s a short walk – but make sure you wear closed-toed shoes.
 This is not a flip-flop friendly market!